3GT values & Commitments

 We ask all of 3GT’s partners and collaborators to join us in making the following Commitments:

-● Create space for other artists and collaborators to share their voice at full volume.
+● Create space for other artists and collaborators to share their voices at full volume.

-● Open to explore the difference between subversive/provocative writing vs. harm-causing writing.
+● Be open to exploring the difference between subversive/provocative writing vs. harm-causing writing.

 ● Believe people when they say they’ve been harmed.